srzer/cse-507-project/report/main.typ

 #let abstract = [
-  Optimizing positive rational functions $RR^n -> RR$ with polynomial inequality constraints using interval arithmetic, affine interval representations, Bernstein polynomial form, and branch-and-bound methods.
+  Optimizing positive rational functions $RR^n -> RR$ with polynomial inequality constraints using interval arithmetic, affine method, Bernstein method, and branch-and-bound methods.
   Our source code is available at https://github.com/srzer/cse-507-project

-  THIS IS NOT THE FINAL REPORT; WE ARE GOING TO EMAIL ASKING FOR MORE TIME \<3 Thank you for being flexible, work life balance does indeed apply, but not for finals? :3 ]
+  // THIS IS NOT THE FINAL REPORT; WE ARE GOING TO EMAIL ASKING FOR MORE TIME \<3
+  // Thank you for being flexible, work life balance does indeed apply, but not for finals? :3 ]

 #show: elsearticle.with(